nuvla/documentation/docs/tutorials/nuvlabox/gpu-demo.md

 As we don't have environmental variables or files for this application, we can simply click **"Deploy"**.

-At start, the app will download and build Darknet - this will take a while.
+At start, the app will load the model
 Afterwards, it will launch a web server with the video feed, and the app's dynamic URL will be filled in Nuvla.
 So at this point we can access the web interface:

 ![gpuDemo](/assets/img/deployment-ready-gpu-demo.png){: :center}